|Dark-eyed Junco Junco hyemalis

 |This sparrow has very variable plumage and, on this basis, used to be divided into 4 species.
 These birds belong to the Oregon Junco group and I suspect, from the dull colouration that they are females.
 All birds have a darkish head, sometimes black, and a pale to whitish belly.
 The bill is yellow and the white outer tail feathers are conspicuous in flight as can be seen in photo 3.|

-via Avibase.
-There is an excellent National Geographic page.
+information is available via Avibase.
+There is an excellent National

 The song is a musical trill on one pitch.